francogrex/sdroid/README.md

 <img src="/res/screen.png" alt="jscheme" width="200">

-This is a chess GUI for playing and teaching app that uses stockfish running on the android device
+This is a chess GUI app for playing and teaching chess.
+It uses stockfish executable (NDK compiled) running on the device

 <img src="/res/chess.png" alt="jscheme" width="200">